emoshou/ondroid/docs/glossary.md

 __Non-flight__: Hardware or software that is not utilized in deployment.
 Example: a load bearing frame used in testing, or a charging dock.
 In general, anything that is not a part of the robot during use.
 Equivalent in Aerospace: GSE (Ground Support Equipment).

+__Commercial Off TheShelf__: Items purchased from vendors that are not manufactured by the project.
 # Acronyms
 Acroynms have a space before and after to aid in search.<br><br>